PrachayaKMITL/NARIT_internship_2024/README.md

 methods for the program and create other functions

 ## Disclaimers
 This project is cross-language project.
-Since the model will be firstly deployed in Python, then use the deployed model in
-C/C++, the model need feature extraction as we trained (I will provide this part in C)
-    Since the model use the different approach to result of 5 classes, the process needs additional feature extraction which is not traditional CNN.
-I did think about feature extract using end-end Neural network, but since neural network model is also
+Since the model will be firstly deployed in Python, then use the deployed model in C/C++, the model need feature extraction as we trained (I will provide this part in C) Since the model use the different approach to result of 5 classes, the process needs additional feature extraction which is not traditional CNN.
+I did think about feature extract using end-end Neural network, but since neural network model is also need \
+a little bit of preprocessing that data before and give quite the same output this model could be a little bit cheaper considering training customability and reduce time complexity.